-Tui Na
+Prerequisites: Anatomy and Physiology 1 and 2; Pathophysiology 1

-2.5 credits (45 hours): 30 lecture hours;15 laboratory hoursPrerequisites: Anatomy and Physiology 1 and 2; Pathophysiology 1Co-requisite: Pathophysiology 2
+Co-requisite: Pathophysiology 2

 In this class, students will learn about Western medical techniques for physical examination, health screening and care management.
 Students will learn to conduct a Western physical examination so that they may differentiate between and select those patients with potentially serious disorders who should be referred for emergency treatment or assessment by a Western physician.
 Additionally, students will be able to define and discuss medicolegal matters concerning their patients, including issues of patient confidentiality, consent, abandonment, negligence, assault and battery.